-To address this, critical scholars have called for more distributed forms of leadership, arguing that "those who are vitally affected by decisions should stand in some meaningful relation to the decision-making process" (Sarason, 1999, p.
+To address this, critical scholars have called for more distributed forms of leadership, arguing that "those who xx Rumana Patel are vitally affected by decisions should stand in some meaningful relation to the decision-making process" (Sarason, 1999, p.
 63).